6 essentials to nailing your brand foundations

 Your Unique Selling Propositions (USP)

 We all need to take a little look at our USPs.
 It's what makes us unique.
-And why is this important?
+Your USP could be your product's unique features, exceptional customer service, or your commitment to sustainability.
+Why is this important?

-Before diving into a marketing plan, making a new website, or generating new content, you need to understand your brands DNA and the psychology of your audiences needs.
-If you can finish this phrase "We specialise in..." in a single sentence, you're well on your way to cracking your USP.
-Which will help you clear up your own misconceptions.
+Before you start crafting a marketing plan, designing a new website, or creating fresh content, it's crucial to understand your brand's DNA and the psychology of your audience's needs.
+If you can complete the sentence 'We specialise in...' in a single breath, you're on your way to uncovering your Unique Selling Proposition (USP).
+This understanding will not only clear up any misconceptions but also empower you to connect with your audience on a deeper level.

 Connect with customers and solve their problems